 To get hired as a teacher, you need to have an impressive resume.
-What can you do to make sure your education resume really shines?
-Read our best advice yet!
+To make sure your education resume shines, use these tips and examples.

 1. Resume summary